OXID-eSales/oxideshop-user-documentation/operation/discounts/products-tab.rst

 :guilabel:`Assign Products` |br|
 Click on :guilabel:`Assign Products` to define individual products for the discount.
 The assignment window opens and displays the two lists :guilabel:`All Products` and :guilabel:`Assigned Products`.
 Select a category from the drop-down list if you only want to display products from this category.
 You can also filter and sort products by product number, title and/or EAN.
 Drag and drop the products into the right-hand list to assign them to the discount.
 Hold down the Ctrl key to select multiple products.

-.. seealso:: :doc:`Discounts on selected products <rabatte-auf-ausgewaehlte-artikel>`
+.. seealso:: :doc:`Discounts on selected products <discounts-on-selected-products>`

 ..
 Intern: oxbahj, Status:, F1: discount_articles.html